 Since 2016, we have also offered collaborative research residences through the V&A Research Institute (VARI), generously supported by the Andrew W. Mellon Foundation.
 Working with Learning, VARI supports two research residencies per year for artists, designers and makers.
 The 12-month 'embedded residency' invites creative practitioners to critically examine ways of rethinking the V&A from the inside and transforming it into an active site of participation and discussion.
 The 3-month 'offsite residency' supports practitioners with a socially engaged practice to work with creative partner organisations in East London.
 This builds relationships with the diverse practitioner communities, in anticipation of the opening of V&A East.

 Want to learn more?
-Visit Matteo in his studio during our Open Studio events.
+Visit Moses in his studio during our Open Studio events.

 Want to learn more?
-Visit Bridget in her studio during our Open Studio events.
+Visit Gayle in her studio during our Open Studio events.

 Want to learn more?
-Visit Sam in his studio during our Open Studio events.
+Visit Aimee in her studio during our Open Studio events.

 Ella Britton: V&A Research Institute (VARI) Embedded Design Thinker in Residence